xpressivecode/iron-router-resource/README.md

 Extends [Iron-Router](https://github.com/EventedMind/iron-router), allowing you to quickly add standard CRUD routes for your resources.

-There is now the option to have the associated controller created for you by.
+There is now the option to have the associated controller created for you.
 See below for details.

 # Basics